All Products

 2. In the left-side navigation pane, click Basic Instance.

-3. On the Instances page, find the target instance and click the instance ID.
+3. On the Basic GA Instance page, find the basic Global Accelerator instance that you want to manage and click its ID.

-4. On the instance details page, click the Acceleration Areas tab and click Modify Bandwidth.
+4. On the instance details page, click the Acceleration Areas tab and then click Modify Bandwidth.

-5. In the Modify Bandwidth dialog box, modify the bandwidth and click OK.
-Bandwidth range: 2 Mbit/s to 20,000 Mbit/s.
+5. In the Modify Bandwidth dialog box, change the bandwidth of the acceleration region and click OK.

 Disassociate an accelerated IP address from an endpoint

-2. In the message that appears, click UnBind.
+2. In the confirmation dialog box that appears, click UnBind.

 Delete an accelerated IP address

-• If the IP address is Associated: In the dialog box that appears, select Delete Accelerated IP Address Only or Delete Endpoint Bound to Accelerated IP Address, and then click Delete.
+In the confirmation dialog box that appears, select Delete Accelerated IP Address Only or Delete Accelerated IP Address and Its Associated Endpoint, and then click Delete.

 Delete an acceleration area